magentabusiness/magentabusiness.github.io/docs/iot-gateway/custom/methods-and-datatypes.md

 #### add_device

-This method allows you to add a device to the gateway, and it sends "CONNECT" to the ThingsBoard instance.
+This method allows you to add a device to the gateway, and it sends "CONNECT" to the IoT Hub instance.

 | Argument | Default value | Description |
 |-|-|-|